ioBroker/ioBroker.vis/src/README.md

 - ✅ Ctrl+A / Esc(Deselect all) / ...
 - ✅ If dimension is in % so after resize and move it should stay in %
 - ✅ Ask about not saved file (because of 1 sec delay)
-- Allow selection of background image and x-offset, y-offset, opacity, repeat, size
+- [ ] Allow selection of background image and x-offset, y-offset, opacity, repeat, size

 ## groups edit
 - ✅ Check

 ### Widget
-- ✅By edit widget, if someone enters URL that starts with the same `http(s)://hostname:port/(vis/)data.html` ask to short to `(vis/)data.html`
+- ✅ By edit widget, if someone enters URL that starts with the same `http(s)://hostname:port/(vis/)data.html` ask to short to `(vis/)data.html`

 - [Gestures] (do not implement)
 - Last change by Rx